Sunday, January 11, 2026

 Place it in a lightly greased bowl, cover tightly, and refrigerate overnight.

-The next day, let the dough sit at room temperature for 30–45 minutes, then shape, cut, and allow to rise until doubled.
+The next day, let the dough sit at room temperature for 30–45 minutes, then shape, cut, and allow the dough to rise until doubled.

 Bake as directed.